top of page

 Diabetic foot ulceration

-Chairperson: Prof Raju Ahluwalia & Prof Fran Game
+Chairperson: Professor Ravi Maheswaran & Professor Fran Game

 Why are Diabetic Ulcers difficult to treat?
 The Biology Underlying Complex Wounds

-Prof Matthew Hardman, Chair in Wound Healing, Hull
+Professor Matthew Hardman, Professor of Wound Healing, Hull York Medical School

 An Evidence-based approach to Wound Management - what works?